-- a.
-Start-up support programs.
-These will include periodic technology challenges and accelerator cohorts, networking and information events on the ORE industry, liaison to potential customers, investors, and partners, liaison to professional legal and other professional service providers, liaison to academic researchers and institutions, mentoring from experienced entrepreneurs and industry professionals. - b.
-Supply chain and resource networking.
+- Start-up support programs.
+These will include periodic technology challenges and accelerator cohorts, networking and information events on the ORE industry, liaison to potential customers, investors, and partners, liaison to professional legal and other professional service providers, liaison to academic researchers and institutions, mentoring from experienced entrepreneurs and industry professionals. - Supply chain and resource networking.
 For companies with existing products and services program offerings will include networking support to develop customer, investor, and partner relationships, including events, directories, and individualized networking support.
-This function will also be supported by provision of temporary office space to developers and large suppliers entering the Massachusetts market. - c.
-Shared Resources.
-This set of services will provide access to shared resources to reduce overhead expenses, expedite business and product development, and achieve more efficient utilization of specialized resources.
-Resources will include shared office and workshop space, facilitated access to specialized laboratory and workshop facilities in universities and other institutions, and deep-water access at the Center or a nearby facility
+This function will also be supported by provision of temporary office space to developers and large suppliers entering the Massachusetts market. - 3.
+Onsite and Networked Resources.
+Providing direct access to shared and subsidized resources to reduce overhead expenses, expedite business and product development, and achieve more efficient utilization of specialized resources.
+Onsite resources will include shared office, co-working, and convening space, workshop and prototyping space, and direct deep-water berth at the Center.
+The Center will facilitate access to nearshore and offshore ocean test sites (see Track 3) as well as networked assets in universities and other institutions, including specialized wet and dry labs, test tanks, and other resources to support the development and testing of ocean technologies.

 - 2. ORE Research Programs.
 These programs will continue and expand MassCEC's current efforts in supporting and coordinating the work of universities and academic research institutions in supporting the advancement of ORE technologies and businesses.
-Activities under this component will include: - a.
-Provision of cost share support for major federal and industry-based funding opportunities; - b.
-Provision of competitive research funding grants to institutions and individual faculty; - c.
-Provision of stipends to PhD and post-doctoral students in basic sciences and engineering related to offshore renewable energy technologies; - d.
-Facilitation for the development of Joint Industry Projects through WindSTAR, NOWRDC, and other special cases, as well as funding support for the projects; and - e.
-Facilitation of planning and priority setting for academic and industry organizations involved in joint research efforts.
+Activities under this component will include: - 1.
+Facilitation for the development of Joint Industry Projects through NOWRDC, WindSTAR, and other special cases, as well as funding support for the projects; - 2.
+Facilitation of planning and priority setting for academic and industry organizations involved in joint research efforts: - 3.
+Provision of cost share support for major federal and industry-based funding opportunities; - 4.
+Provision of competitive research funding grants to institutions and individual faculty; and - 5.
+Provision of stipends to PhD and post-doctoral students in basic sciences and engineering related to offshore renewable energy technologies.